 And the man waxed great, and went forward, and grew until he became very great:

 Let’s Dig Some Wells

 He became rich and famous, which is weird because he inherited everything from Abraham and was already rich and famous.
 It says the Philistines envied him and filled in all their wells.
+The king tells them to move away, becuase he is too powerful.
+So he moves away.
+Wait, what?
+God tells him to live there, the king admits he is far more powerful than him, and Issac moves away?
 The next eight verses are about digging wells.
 They restore all the wells Abraham dug, then dig some more!
 The Philistines keep taking the wells until finally they have enough, and the spot of the last well is where our hero settles down.
 Or does he.

 And he removed from thence, and digged another well; and for that they strove not: and he called the name of it Rehoboth; and he said, For now the Lord hath made room for us, and we shall be fruitful in the land.
 And he went up from thence to Beersheba.
 And the Lord appeared unto him the same night, and said, I am the God of Abraham thy father: fear not, for I am with thee, and will bless thee, and multiply thy seed for my servant Abraham’s sake.
 And he builded an altar there, and called upon the name of the Lord, and pitched his tent there: and there Isaac’s servants digged a well.
 And it came to pass the same day, that Isaac’s servants came, and told him concerning the well which they had digged, and said unto him, We have found water.
 And he called it Shebah: therefore the name of the city is Beersheba unto this day.